Recently, I saw an amazing ad while I was doing research about marketing campaigns.

-Because people don’t easily convert into customers, but quickly get a tendency to churn.
+Because people don’t easily convert into customers and quickly get a tendency to churn.

-Because if you lack these three qualities, you won’t get recognized as a solid and trustworthy solution:
+Because if you lack these 3 qualities, you won’t get recognized as a solid and trustworthy merchant:

 1- A good first impression is a must for B2C

-Whether you provide an interactive onboarding experience, or you decided to go with an email onboarding process, as long as you get the user to get your value, you will bind them for a long time.
+Whether you provide an interactive onboarding experience or you decide to go with an email onboarding process, as long as you get the user to get your value, you will bind them for a long time.